josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/🌍_soft_power_and_international_resentment.md

 # 🌍 Soft Power and International Resentment
 **First created:** 2025-09-23 | **Last updated:** 2025-10-01
-*How UK higher education relies on international students, and how hostile politics erodes that trust*
+*How UK higher education relies on international students, and how hostile politics erodes that trust.*

 ---